 That passage stayed in my mind, in part because I immediately associated it with a classic book of my childhood, Lassie Come-Home, by Erik Knight, in which a collie, sold from necessity and taken to a remote part of Scotland, still finds her way home.
 Written in 1940, it predates Haldane’s book.
 Had Knight heard stories of the drove collies?
 Perhaps; I can’t prove it: in fact, I can’t prove this story of the drove dogs sent home by themselves at all.
 Every source I’ve found simply links back to Haldane’s footnote.

 But it’s a good story, one that fit into Empire’s Reckoning (even though it’s set a thousand or so years earlier), because my main character was travelling south with a sheepdog in the role of an itinerant sheep-shearer.
 But that’s not what he really is, and so the borrowed dog will need to be sent home.
 Does she make it?
-Here’s a tiny excerpt from the work-in-progress, Empire’s Heir, set four years later.
+Here’s a tiny excerpt from Empire’s Heir, set four years later.

 Bjørn’s gaze swept the room, stopping at Druise.
 “Bjørn,” Sorley said, as the two men regarded each other, “if you for a moment doubt Druisius’s loyalty, I’ll regret having sent the dog back north, and not you.”